 Earnings data, Covid-19 updates, global trends to drive market this week: Analysts

 Rising coronavirus infections in Europe had dented market sentiment last week.
 Concerns over resurgence in coronavirus cases may also play in investors mind going ahead.
-“In absence of any major event, global cues and coronavirus-related updates will remain in focus.
-Any news of further restrictions due to rise in COVID-19 cases might not go well with markets,” said Ajit Mishra, VP - Research, Religare Broking.
+“In absence of any major event, global cues and coronavirus related updates will remain in focus.
+Any news of further restrictions due to rise in Covid-19 cases might not go well with markets,” said Ajit Mishra, Vice President Research, Religare Broking.

-On the earnings front, ACC, Asian Paints, Bajaj Auto, Hindustan Unilever, UltraTech Cement, Bajaj Finance, Bajaj Finserv, Hexaware Technologies and IDBI Bank, among others.
+On the earnings front, ACC, Asian Paints, Bajaj Auto, Hindustan Unilever Limited(HUL), UltraTech Cement, Bajaj Finance, Bajaj Finserv, Hexaware Technologies, and IDBI Bank, among others.

 Over the past week, the Sensex lost 526.51 points or 1.29 per cent.